The Clear

 my chest.
 This event clearly did not call for any gamesmanship whatsoever.

-dance with the six ladies in my group and give them a chance to show
+dance with the seven ladies in my group and give them a chance to show

-off?
-Why not let their husbands get to be proud of how great their
+off too?
+Why not let their husbands be proud at how great their

-wives looked?
+wives looked out on the dance floor?
 So I danced and I danced and I danced some more.

-Meanwhile, to her complete surprise, Susie was having a good time.
+Meanwhile, to her complete surprise, Susie was having a great time.
 Every one

 of the men in our group asked her to dance.
 Susie quickly